Best Triathlon Bikes for Beginners

-For instance carbon triathlon bikes tend to weight around 400 grams less than an equivalent aluminum bike.
+For instance, carbon triathlon bikes tend to weigh around 400 grams less than an equivalent aluminum bike.
 What does that mean for roads?

 Well in this test a carbon bike performed 25 seconds faster with the same power output over a short course.
 When you compound this time difference over a triathlon or ironman distance you are shaving minutes off your overall time!